Point Lonsdale - Queenscliff

 Point Lonsdale - Queenscliff features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 68.3% of all households, including 19.8% couples with children, 42.0% couples without children, and 5.6% single parent families.
-Non-family households account for 31.7%, with lone person households at 30.8% and group households comprising 1.0%.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.5.
+Non-family households comprise the remaining 31.7%, with lone person households at 30.8% and group households making up 1.0% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households